neumino/neumino.github.io/movies.md

-### The Irishman
+### Primal
-*Released on 2019-11-01, vote average 8.8*
+*Released on 2019-11-08, vote average 5.5*

-World War II veteran and mob hitman Frank &#34;The Irishman&#34; Sheeran recalls his possible involvement with the slaying of union leader Jimmy Hoffa.
+A big-game hunter for zoos who has booked passage on a Greek shipping freighter with a fresh haul of exotic and deadly animals from the Amazon, including a rare white Jaguar - along with a political assassin being extradited to the U.S in secret.
+Two days into the journey, the assassin escapes and releases the captive animals, throwing the ship into chaos.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/gfr44G1KJmc?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/7byXUosJCbU?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>